Search

 € 18,00

 HAAR, Bernard ter.
 De St. Paulus Rots.
 Dichtstuk.
 Nieuwe uitgave.
 Amsterdam, G.W.
 Tielkemeijer en W. Willems, 1856.Original brown cloth with gilt ship on frontcover, a.e.g. (rebound, backcover sl. stained).
 With engraved title-page after H.A.
 Klinkhamer by J.B.
 Tétar van Elven (sl. foxed).
-XI,128 pp. First edition was published in Amsterdam in 1847. - Account of the Dutch shipwreck of the ship Jan Hendrik off the coast of Brazil containing a poem by the Dutch poet Bernard ter Haar (1806-1880): The St. Paulus cliff, with annotations.
-Cat.
+XI,128 pp. First edition was published in Amsterdam in 1847. - The St. Paul's rock.
+Account of the Dutch shipwreck of the ship Jan Hendrik off the coast of Brazil containing a poem with annotations by the Dutch poet Bernard ter Haar (1806-1880).
+The Saint Paul Archipelago belongs administratively to Brazil Cat.
 NHSM I, p.191; not in Huntress.
 [Boeknr.: 33251 ]

 € 95,00